saishivarcr/akto-mitm-addon/README.md

 `Akto` is an open-source API security platform.
 More details can be found [here](https://www.akto.io/).

 ## How it works?
 `mitmdump` is essentially the command-line version of mitmproxy, functioning much like tcpdump but for HTTP traffic.
 By utilizing this add-on script with the `-s` option, you can effectively save the API data collected in mitmdump to Akto.

+The script initializes a JSON object and starts populating it with HAR entries.
+When the JSON object reaches a size exceeding 20MB, it then proceeds to transmit the HAR JSON to Akto.

 ## Usage
 ### Standalone mitmproxy